Freedom from Shame

 Those who look to him for help will be radiant with joy; no shadow of shame will darken their faces.
 Psalms 34:5 (NLT)

-Shame can be either a painful negative emotion for having done something specific that was wrong of foolish, or it can be a general pervasive negative emotional state resulting from a chronic sense of self-reproach or sense of failure.
+Shame can be either a painful negative emotion resulting from having done something specific that was wrong of foolish, or it can be a general pervasive negative emotional state resulting from a chronic sense of self-reproach or failure.
 The latter may originate in childhood and is more difficult to alleviate.
 Some of our shame is well-deserved.
-If we sin against God and others, shame can be the consequence.
+If we sin against God and others, shame can be the just consequence.
 It certainly was for Adam and Eve.

 The woman was convinced.
 She saw that the tree was beautiful and its fruit looked delicious, and she wanted the wisdom it would give her.
 So she took some of the fruit and ate it.
 Then she gave some to her husband, who was with her, and he ate it, too.
 7 At that moment their eyes were opened, and they suddenly felt shame at their nakedness.
 So they sewed fig leaves together to cover themselves.
 Genesis 3:6-7 (NLT)

-Sin reveals the unseemly side of us that most of us wish to conceal, as did Adam and Eve.
+Sin reveals the unseemly side of us that most of us wish to conceal.

 When the shame of our sin is exposed, we usually try to hide.

-This can make relating to others a big challenge, since they/we often go to great lengths to prevent being known in certain areas in which we might feel ashamed.
-We anticipate that, if we are truly known, we may be rejected, which is sometimes the case, it turns out.
+This can make relating to others a big challenge, since we may go to great lengths to hide anything in us is connected to shame.
+We may anticipate that, if we are truly known, we will be rejected, which is sometimes the case, as it turns out.
 As a result, sometimes we grow to like or love someone based on the façade presented to us, rather than the real person.
 This is unnerving to the person who is hiding because of the fear of one day being exposed.
 This kind of hiding can involve big issues or small.
-Eventually who we really are will surface, however, and that is when relationships get tested.
-This process can end in disillusionment, when we get rid of our illusions about the person and face the truth.
-This is often a necessary step in building a great relationship or marriage.
+Eventually whatever is connected to our shame will surface, however, and that is when relationships are tested.
+This process can lead to a necessary disillusionment that forces us to face the truth, which is often a necessary step in building a strong relationship or marriage.

 Conversely, friendships and marriages can rip apart if the deception and resulting disillusionment are too great.
-This can also happen in a church.
+This can also happen to relationships in a church.

 Disappointment and disillusionment are risks we take when we dare to love people.